HELLOWEEN – Guitarist Sascha Gerstner

 RECORDING OF RABBIT DON’T COME EASY

 Sascha: It was amazing.
-Of course everything for me was new anyway, but having this great drummer playing on the record was amazing.
-Of course it was a lot of fun.
+Of course, everything was new anyway, but having this great drummer playing on the record was amazing.
+Of course, it was a lot of fun.
 Watching him come there and spitting out some black stuff in the corners.
 He’s a nice guy too.
-So musically it was a great show anyway then.
+So musically, it was a great show anyway then.

-I interviewed Mikkey some years ago and then we discussed about this recording session and he said that it was one of the hardest things to do ever because he hadn’t played that type of stuff in long time.
+I interviewed Mikkey some years ago, and then we discussed this recording session, and he said that it was one of the hardest things to do ever because he hadn’t played that type of stuff in a long time.

 Sascha: He was pretty good with it.

-Originally you had Mark Cross named as your new drummer, but he got sick or something, and only played on a couple of tracks on the album.
+Originally you had Mark Cross named your new drummer, but he got sick or something and only played on a couple of tracks on the album.
 What really did happen with him?

 Sascha: Yeah.
-He was this party guy, he was doing a lot of partying and stuff.
-So for some reason he got some… What is it called?
-He got this flu and stuff and he didn’t have the power to play, when it was about to record the album.
+He was this party guy.
+He was doing a lot of partying and stuff.
+So for some reason, he got some… What is it called?
+He got this flu and stuff, and he didn’t have the power to play when it was about to record the album.
 So we had to get Mikkey to get the job done.
-Then we were obviously searching for someone who can do the job for a long time, like to have a real drummer in the band.
-Mikkey was of course with Motorhead, so he couldn’t join the band.
+Then we were obviously searching for someone who can do the job for a long time and have a real drummer in the band.
+Mikkey was, of course, with Motorhead so that he couldn’t join the band.
 We had to find someone.
 So Michael came up with Stefan Schwarfmann.

 Sascha: Yeah, it came out.
-It wasn’t his type of music actually.
-He was like… with Accept you don’t have to play this very fast double bass.
-For a drummer it must be your dream to play that kind of music.
-Like for Daniel for example, he’s a sports guy.
+It wasn’t his type of music, actually.
+He was like… with Accept; you don’t have to play this very fast double bass.
+For a drummer, it must be your dream to play that kind of music.
+As for Daniel, for example, he’s a sports guy.
 He likes the sports effect, the drumming as playing in Helloween.
-For him it’s for nutrition and everything he does is about this job.
-So he takes it like seriously, like a sports man.
+For him, it’s for nutrition, and everything he does is about this job.
+So he takes it seriously, as a sportsman.
 Stefan, he’s a great hard rock and heavy rock drummer.
-Straightforward and he fits perfectly for Accept, but it came out that he was not really able to do that all double bass stuff all the time.
+He’s a straightforward drummer, and he fits perfectly for Accept, but it came out that he was not really able to do that all double bass stuff all the time.

-I had a same feeling when I saw those shows back then.
+I had the same feeling when I saw those shows back then.
 He was kind of struggling through the shows.

-Sascha: He was always on the edge and then of course it’s not fun for you to be on the edge all the time.
+Sascha: He was always on edge, and then, of course, it’s not fun for you to be on edge all the time.
 So he figured it out himself, that it was maybe not a good decision to do that type of music.

-Yeah, I agree and Dani’s much better fit for the band.
-But anyway, RABBIT DON’T COME EASY was kind of a new beginning for the band it must have been a great way to start your career with the band.
+Yeah, I agree, and Dani’s a much better fit for the band.
+But anyway, RABBIT DON’T COME EASY was kind of a new beginning for the band.
+It must have been a great way to start your career with the band.

 THE NEW ERA AND MUSICAL INFLUENCES

 Sascha: Absolutely, absolutely.
 You can say that’s the first album for this lineup.
-So that’s like, if you would count, cut out like, the former band work of the band.
+So that’s like if you would count, cut out like the band’s former band work.
 You could see that was the start of the Helloween you know nowadays.

-Sometimes it’s really risky to touch something which is classified as a “classic”, like the early KEEPER albums are, but I think you succeed quite well with THE LEGACY.
+Sometimes it’s really risky to touch something classified as a “classic” like the early KEEPER albums, but I think you succeed quite well with THE LEGACY.